 Related content: How to Talk to Police When Your Child is Physically Abusive

 Try to think of property destruction as a learning opportunity.
 Your job as a parent is to prepare your child for adult life.
 For adults, if you destroy property, there are consequences.
 Sometimes those consequences are financial and sometimes legal.
 You want to respond to your child’s destructive behavior in a way that leaves no doubt about what he will experience should he engage in this behavior outside your home.

 One parent shared his reluctance to give consequences for his child’s destructive behavior: “She was just really upset when she kicked a hole in the wall.
 She felt terrible afterward.”
 Maybe so, and it’s good if your child appears to have remorse for her actions, but she still must be held accountable.
 In her adult life, if that same young lady is in front of the judge after smashing in her ex-boyfriend’s taillights, and says, “I’m really sorry, Your Honor.
 I was just so upset,” it’s not going to save her from consequences.

 Keep your Own Emotions in Check

-On the flip side, remember, if you don’t hold your child responsible for his behavior, you’re not doing him any favors as he prepares for the real world.
-Just because this is your child, whom you love, you still have the right to assert that your property will not be destroyed as a result of your child’s negative behavior.
+Remember, if you don’t hold your child responsible for his behavior, you’re not doing him any favors as he prepares for the real world.
 Holding your child responsible for damages to your property is done out of love and respect.
 The bottom line is that you are teaching healthy limits and boundaries when you hold him accountable.